OBOAcademy/obook/docs/lesson/ontology_design.md

 - [Monkeying around with OWL: Musings on building and using ontologies, posts by Chris Mungall](https://douroucouli.wordpress.com/)
 - [Documentation on Cell Ontology relations](https://github.com/obophenotype/cell-ontology/blob/master/documentation/relations_guide.md)
 - [Guidelines for writing definitions in Ontologies (paper)](https://philpapers.org/archive/SEPGFW.pdf)
+- [How to deal with unintentional equivalent classes](https://douroucouli.wordpress.com/2018/09/04/debugging-ontologies-using-owl-reasoning-part-2-unintentional-entailed-equivalence/): Cool post by Chris Mungall on how to deal with an important reasoning issue.

 ## Semantic Engineer Toolbox
 - [Protege](https://protege.stanford.edu/)